-Cleaning our water is absolutely essential and we need to work on a personal, community, national and global level to stop making the problem worse and start making it better!
+Cleaning our water is absolutely essential and we need to progress in this field on a personal, community, national and global level to stop making the problem worse and enact the many solutions listed below.

-The ‘Seawer’- The Garbage-Seacraper is designed to rid the water of debris.
-It garnered Honorable Mention for Sung Jin Cho from South Korea at the 2014 Evolo Skyscraper Competition.
+The ‘Seawer’- The Garbage-Seacraper is designed to rid the water of debris

 Plastics that are not readily recyclable -#3(pvc), #4(ldpe), #5(pp), #6(ps), #7 (other)